c4tandl/ctl/src/markdown/pages/admissions/admissions-process.md

 **Tuition — $12,400 in 2024-25, grades Pre-K–8**.
 We are committed to making a CTL education affordable for as many students as possible.
 The tuition fee, which is kept as low as possible, is much less than that of comparable Maine independent schools.
 In addition, families can apply for tuition assistance based on income for the previous year.
 Payment plans are available, with single pay, two payment, and ten payment options.

-**Kindergarten** — Each year we accept up to nine children in our kindergarten class.
-Parents can attend an Open House or schedule a tour to learn more about the school.
-Once a decision is made to apply, kindergarten applicants will come for a visit from 8:30-12:45, joining the current kindergarten class.
-Caroline Bond, CTL’s kindergarten teacher, will observe and informally assess the applicant’s readiness.

-**Grades 1 through 7** — Although CTL is currently full for this academic year, we always anticipate openings in the subsequent academic year.
-Interested families should submit an inquiry for next year using the inquiry link above to learn more.

 This year, CTL will hold open houses in October and April.
-CTL's fall Open House will be on Sunday, October 15, from 2:00-4:00.
-Fill out an inquiry to learn more.
+CTL's spring Open House will be on Sunday, April 28, from 3:30-5:00.
+Please inquire before attending to prioritize admissions.
 Once families have completed an admissions application, they can schedule a tour and visit to Morning Meeting and speak with Katy afterward.